Cape Cod: Air

+Cape Cod Gateway Airport is the largest airport on Cape Cod.
+Cape Air has year-round service there, while other airlines like American Airlines and JetBlue run seasonally.
+Provincetown Municipal Airport has seasonal Cape Air service in the summer.

 There is one military airport at Otis Air National Guard Base.

-There are ferry connections from Boston to Provincetown, as well as from Hyannis and Woods Hole to the islands.
+The closest major airports to Cape Cod are Logan International Airport and Rhode Island T. F. Green International Airport.

+Ferry service

+Boston Harbor City Cruises and Bay State Cruise Company run seasonal 90-minute fast ferries between Boston and Provincetown.

 Bus

-Cape Cod Regional Transit Authority operates a year-round public bus system comprising three long-distance routes and a local bus in Hyannis and Barnstable Village.
-From mid June until October, additional local routes are added in Falmouth and Provincetown.
-CCRTA also operates Barnstable County's ADA-required paratransit (dial-a-ride) service, under the name "B-Bus."
+The Cape Cod Regional Transit Authority runs year-round buses throughout Cape Cod.

-Long-distance bus service is available through Plymouth and Brockton Street Railway, with regular service to downtown Boston and Logan International Airport, as well as less frequent service to Provincetown.
-Peter Pan Bus Lines also runs long-distance service to T.F.
-Green Airport in Providence, Rhode Island; New York City; and service between Logan Airport, Boston South Station, and Woods Hole.
+Long-distance bus service is available through Plymouth & Brockton and Peter Pan Bus, connecting Cape Cod to South Station and Logan International Airport.

 Rail service

 The third bridge over the Cape Cod Canal is a vertical-lift railroad bridge, providing an alternative land transport option.
 After the bridge, the track splits in two directions, heading towards Hyannis in one direction and North Falmouth in the other.
 The track to Hyannis is used for both freight and passenger services, while the Falmouth track is used mostly for freight with very limited passenger service.